yamesjamess/feb-24-hackathon-love-riot/TESTING.md

 - Add to the testing file - heart/letter sticker missing on mobile devices.

+- Custom pink background for email template does not appear for Gmail users, but on others (e.g. Outlook) it works fine.
+There may be differences in appearance for different email browsers which could be addressed in future fixes.

 There are no remaining bugs that we are aware of.